Pretty sky after sunset on Sturgeon Lake. Photo taken May 23, 2013.

-Sherman is our motorhome.
-He was sold as a 1996 Damon Daybreak, but on a 1995 Chevrolet P-30 chassis.
-He is 28 feet (9 metres) long.
-There are no slideouts, and no leveling jacks.
+Sherman was our first motorhome.
+When new, he was sold as a 1996 Damon Daybreak, but on a 1995 Chevrolet P-30 chassis.
+He was 28 feet (9 metres) long.
+There were no slideouts, and no leveling jacks.

 Took this photo the first day we were introduced!

-Sherman has a Chevrolet 454 cu in (7.2 litre) 8 cylinder gasoline engine.
-And he has a 60 gallon (228 litre) fuel tank.
+Sherman had a Chevrolet 454 cu in (7.2 litre) 8 cylinder gasoline engine.
+And he had a 60 gallon (228 litre) fuel tank.
 It's a good thing for the big fuel tank because Sherman only gets 10 miles to the gallon!

 We also removed the television and the microwave.
 We didn't use either one of them very often, so we got rid of them.
 Now we have more cupboard space!